nestybox/sysbox/docs/distro-compat.md

 ## Supported Linux Distros

-Sysbox relies on functionality that is only present in relatively modern Linux kernels.
+Sysbox relies on functionality that is only present in recent Linux kernels.

 In Ubuntu's case, these requirements are met starting with Kernel 5.0.
 For the rest of the Sysbox's supported distributions, Kernel 5.5+ is required.

-The following table summarizes the Linux distributions being supported as well as the operational modes (`shiftfs` vs `userns-remap`) being allowed.
+The following table summarizes the Linux distributions being supported, as well as the operational modes utilized to manage the [user-namespace ID mappings](user-guide/security.md#user-namespace-id-mapping)
+(i.e. `automatic` vs `directed`).

 For scenarios where a kernel upgrade is required, refer to the corresponding upgrade procedure further below.

 <p align="center">